Emotional Support Animal

 Florida Tech reserves the right to deny an individual’s request to live with and use an animal as an ESA if: (1) the specific assistance animal in question poses a direct threat to the health and safety of others that cannot be reduced or eliminated by another reasonable accommodation, or (2) the specific assistance animal would cause substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.
 A decision to deny approval shall be based on an individualized assessment based upon objective evidence about the specific animal’s conduct.
 Among the potential considerations are:

-Applicants requesting approval to keep an ESA in campus housing must provide written consent for the Office of Disability Services to disclose information regarding the request for and presence of the assistance animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Florida Tech Housing personnel, Residence Life personnel and potential and/or actual roommate(s) or neighbor(s).
+Applicants requesting approval to keep an ESA in campus housing must provide written consent for the Office of Accessibility Resources to disclose information regarding the request for and presence of the assistance animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Florida Tech Housing personnel, Residence Life personnel and potential and/or actual roommate(s) or neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.

 Service animals are permitted on the Melbourne campus and in campus housing.
 Pets, other than fish, are generally prohibited in Florida Tech residence halls and housing.
 Approved ESA’s are not considered pets and are permitted to reside in residence halls and housing with the student with the disability whom they accompany.
 ESA’s must be confined to the student’s individually assigned residence hall room, except when necessary for the animal to go outside for natural relief.